-However, as your claim is only against the Issuer, it is only recoverable out of the assets of the Issuer, being the Issuer's investments in its controlled entities and its cash reserves.
-Accordingly, any debt or liabilities of these controlled entities will effectively rank ahead of your claim in relation to the ability to recover your claim from the assets of those entities.
+Further, as your claims are only against the Issuer, it is only recoverable out of the assets of the Issuer, being the Issuer's investments in US REIT and its cash reserves.
+Accordingly, any liabilities (whatever rank) of US REIT and its controlled entities will effectively rank ahead of your claim in relation to the ability to recover your claim from the assets of those entities.